 10 - 14 July 2023, Department of Geoscience & Engineering, Delft, The Netherlands

-This school covers the basics of carbon capture, utilisation and storage in subsurface formations, including aquifers and depleted hydrocarbon fields.
-The underlying trapping mechanisms will be discussed from pore-level to large-scale application.
+This school covers the basics of carbon capture, utilization and storage in subsurface formations with special focus on saline aquifers.
+The underlying trapping mechanisms will be discussed from pore-level to large-scale applications.

 - CCS in aquifers and depleted oil and gas fields